imuli/candid-wanderings/README.md

 which turns an `Ordering` into an `Axis`, much like the lone constructor in Haskell's `newtype`.

+### Type Inference

+If there is a hole in the expression, it is helpful to be able to infer the type of the expressions that fit in the hole.
+Though we call this type inference, it takes place in the editor rather than the complier and charges or improvements do not change any already written programs.

+We start with an expression and a path to the sub-expression which we want to infer the type of, and an expected output type.
+In general we follow the path, changing the expected output type based on the root of our current expression.

+* `Pi` expects a type for both arguments.
+* `Lam` expects a type for it's type and anything for the body.
+* `Type` expects a type for it's type and that type for it's body.
+* `App` is a little more complicated.
+The type of the function must be a `Pi` from the type of the argument to the expected type.
+So if we're looking for that we need to figure out the type of the argument first.
+Conversely to infer the type of the argument we need to determine the type of the function, and we expect that function's input type.

+When we reach the end of the path we simply return the expected type.
+Thus our result can be anything, any type, a value of some type, or a Pi from one of those to another. with this type pattern we can match or generate expression to fit in the hole.

 ### Programs for Free

 Consider the type `Map`, which is the type of a `map` function for the type `m`: